 Students can find out more about the roles of people in Parliament by checking the Factsheet series on the PEO website: www.peo.gov.au/students/fact_sheets/index.html

 Transform the classroom into a chamber by arranging chairs and tables into a horseshoe shape as indicated by the diagram.
-A larger printable version of this diagram, as well as diagrams of the actual chamber, are in the
+A larger printable version of this diagram, as well as illustrations of the actual chamber, are in the Role-play Toolkit.

 The PEO scripts provide a framework for the role-play.
 The scripts include specific roles that can be assigned to students and indicate what they have to do and say.
-A full script, and a template which allows you to write your own script, are available in the Toolkit (to the right).
+A full script, and a template, are available in the Role-play Toolkit.

 Getting into role

-- Divide the class into government, opposition, minor parties and Independents (go to Parliament Now for current numbers in the chambers).
+- Divide the class into government, opposition, minor parties and Independents (go to Parliament Now on the PEO website for current numbers in the chambers).
 Use these numbers to gain the right proportions for your parliament.